 A dedicated student at a medical college and his girlfriend become involved in bizarre experiments centering around the re-animation of dead tissue when an odd new student arrives on campus.
 (104 mins.)

 “ I'm actually adding all 3 to this list, but for the sake of space and time - let this entry represent them all in one spot.
 The first one is the best and most enjoyable, but Bride of Re-Animator and Beyond Re-Animator are just as grisly and fun.
 This is an absolutely fantastic series, and if you are a fan of gore and such, check this and its sequels out no questions asked.
 I can't wait for the 4th one, which will apparently have our old friend Herbert West visiting the White House.
 Uh-oh xD ” - Kadath Read

-One morning a young man wakes to find a small, disgusting creature has attached itself to the base of his brain stem.
-The creature gives him a euphoric state of happiness but in return demands human victims.
+One morning, a young man wakes to find that a small, disgusting creature has attached itself to the base of his brain stem.
+The creature gives him a euphoric state of happiness but demands human victims in return.
 (84 mins.)

 “ This is a fun as hell film.
 There are a couple scenes early on that kind of drag, but when it gets going - it's an absolute ton of fun.
 With limited success the director, Frank Henenlotter, usually makes intentionally "fun" gore-fests.
 This is one of his more successful efforts and while "Basket Case" appears to be more well known, this is the one we simply prefer.
 I think it's the voice of Aylmer that really seals the deal, it would be fun even without his voice - but that suave, sophisticated, yet simultaneously deceptive and dark voice makes Aylmer a joy whenever his ugly little blue maw pops up. ” - Kadath Read

 A love triangle develops between a beautiful yet dangerous vampire, her cellist companion, and a gerontologist.
 (97 mins.)